-I covered the inside of landing gear and side panel by masking tape, after that, I attached masking liquid for detailed part.
+I covered the inside of the landing gear and side panel with masking tape, after that, I attached masking liquid for a detailed part.

 I painted a dark green part, compared with the instruction.

 It takes much time to dry because I use Humbrol paints.
-Next process is also masking.
+The next process is also masking.
 I would like to peel off all the tapes soon…

-This week I have to go business trip to China and no time to have the modeling.
+This week I have to go business trip to China and have no time to have the modeling.
 Canadian national marking was wrinkled, I’m not sure the reason but maybe too strong decal softener I used.
 I should not have used it for multi-colored decals.
-Not so good looking, but anyway I’ll finish up this model…
+Not so good-looking, but anyway I’ll finish up this model…

-Canadair Sabre Mk.5 is the license model of North American F-86.
+Canadair Sabre Mk.5 is the license model of the North American F-86.
 Armaments are 12.7mm machine-gun x 6.
-It has good mobility and a rival of Mig-15.
+It has good mobility and is a rival of Mig-15.

 The landing gear was bent to inside a little, unbalanced.
 And I almost forgot to set balancer in the body and falling on its backside.